azerion/gamedock-sdk/docs/gdprPrivacyPolicy.md

 ### Enable or disable the consent popup

-GDPR implementation has a hard deadline for May 2018 for all apps to show a consent popup for certain data usage.
-Next to GDPR Google has set their date to 1 Feb 2018.
-Apple hasn’t communicated a hard deadline yet other than May, however, we want to take the same approach as for Google.
-Meaning as of 1 Feb 2018.
-All games must have the checkmark and GDPR popup enabled unless explicitly asked by your account manager not to enable it.
-Please align closely with your account manager regards this matter.
-By default, the Gamedock SDK will use the default native template screens, in case you want to use custom Unity screens select ‘Use unity prefabs’ on the GamedockSDK GameObject, also make sure to specify the correct orientation.
+By default, the Gamedock SDK will use the default native template screens, if you want to use custom Unity screens select ‘Use unity prefabs’ on the GamedockSDK GameObject, also make sure to specify the correct orientation.
 There are 2 default template prefabs provided by the Gamedock SDK, those can be found in the ‘Resources/Gamedock/PrivacyPolicy’ directory.
 The 2 prefabs both have to be added to the GamedockSDK gameobject in the privacy policy slots when selecting the ‘Use unity prefabs’ option.

 ![github pages](_images/Screen-Shot-2018-11-08-at-10.52.40-300x111.png)